grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | server 2               | 88.6 |          |
 | server 3               |      | 59.6     |

 Utilize this transformation to construct a matrix by specifying fields from your query results.
 The matrix output reflects the relationships between the unique values in these fields.
-Elevate your data visualization by presenting complex relationships in a clear and structured matrix format.
+This helps you present complex relationships in a clear and structured matrix format.

 ### Create heatmap